Mrazbb/pg-altergen/readme.md

 • 05_procedures/public.pr_update_review.sql
 … and so on.

-You can also specify “additionalsource_dirs” in your config if you want pg-altergen to scan multiple directories.
+You can also specify “additional_source_dirs” in your config if you want pg-altergen to scan multiple directories.

 ### Configuration File (altergen.json)